elena-kolomeets/Kivy-converter-app/README.md

 ## Canadian Converter app
-(kivy)

-A mobile app converting metric units to imperial units and vice versa for everyday use.
-The idea came to me as I am moving to Canada beginning of 2021!
+A mobile app built with Python and Kivy for converting metric units to imperial units and vice versa for everyday use.

 Main screen has buttons which on click 'open' the area with text inputs.
 Clicking another button 'closes' the area and 'opens' a new one.